tektronix/keithley/Instrument_Examples/README.md

 General examples to show basic and advanced features.

 * **[Series_3706A](./Series_3706A)**
-A variety of scanning and switching examples to choose from.
+A variety of scanning and switching examples.

 * **[Instructables](./Instructables)**
 Quick generic tutorials for controlling instruments but not dedicated to any one specific model.